ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 ## Procedure conclusion

-Procedure conclusion steps are only given a potential state of CAUSED or ALLOWED by a route from a procedural step happening within Parliament.
+Procedure conclusion steps are only given a potential state of CAUSED by a route from a procedural step happening within Parliament.
 This may be a step in the House of Commons or a step in the House of Lords or a bicameral step.
-Procedure conclusion steps are not given a potential state of CAUSED or ALLOWED by steps happening outside Parliament, for example: an ‘Instrument remains law’ step.
+Procedure conclusion steps are not given a potential state of CAUSED by steps happening outside Parliament, for example: an ‘Instrument remains law’ step.